Danny Healy-Rae

-Danny Healy-Rae (born 16 July 1954) is an Irish independent politician who has been a Teachta Dála (TD) for the Kerry constituency since the 2016 general election.
+Daniel Healy-Rae (born 16 July 1954) is an Irish independent politician who has been a Teachta Dála (TD) for the Kerry constituency since the 2016 general election.
+Prior to entering national politics, he was a member of Kerry County Council from 2003 to 2016 for the Killarney local electoral area.

-He is a son of Jackie Healy-Rae and brother of fellow constituency TD Michael Healy-Rae.
-He has worked in plant hire and owns a pub in Kilgarvan, businesses associated with the Healy-Rae family.
-Prior to entering national politics, he was a member of Kerry County Council from 2004 to 2016 for the Killarney local electoral area.
+A member of the Healy-Rae family, he is a son of Jackie Healy-Rae and brother of fellow constituency TD Michael Healy-Rae.
+His daughter, Maura and son, Johnny are both elected members of Kerry County Council for the Killarney and Kenmare local electoral areas respectively.
+He has worked in plant hire and owns a pub in Kilgarvan.

+Political career

+Healy-Rae was co-opted on to Kerry County Council in 2003 representing the Killarney Local electoral area.
+He replaced his father, Jackie Healy-Rae, who was forced to resign his seat following the end of the dual mandate.
+He was re-elected to the council in the 2004, 2009 and 2014 Local Elections.

+Healy-Rae was first elected to Dáil Éireann in the 2016 general election in the newly-formed constituency of Kerry.
+His daughter Maura was co-opted into his council seat.

-At the general election in February 2020, his share of he first-preference votes fell from 12.6% to 11.2%, but he was re-elected on the sixth count.
-In May 2020, he called for the Leaving Certificate to go ahead with proper social distancing due to COVID-19, possibly using community centres and public libraries.
+At the 2020 general election, his share of the first-preference votes fell from 12.6% to 11.2%, and he was re-elected on the sixth count.

+He was re-elected to the Dáil in the 2024 general election and along with his brother, Michael, negotiated with Fianna Fáil and Fine Gael on a programme for government.
+The two brothers supported Micheál Martin's election as Taoiseach and Michael Healy-Rae secured a Minister of State position in the Department of Agriculture.

+Following the formation of the 35th government Danny Healy-Rae sought to avail of opposition speaking time as a member of the Regional Independent Group however this was ruled out of order by the Ceann Comhairle, Verona Murphy after a protracted row.

 Political views

-Danny Healy-Rae has garnered a reputation for being one of Irish politics’ most outspoken figures, and has courted controversy on a number of occasions.
+Danny Healy-Rae has garnered a reputation for being one of Irish politics' outspoken figures, and has courted controversy on a number of occasions.

 Drink driving permits

 In November 2019, Healy-Rae gained attention for proposing 'drink-drive permits’ for people in rural Ireland.
 He proposed that this would help ease rural isolation and keep pubs open, allowing drivers to have two or three pints of beer before being allowed to drive home on designated roads.

-Healy-Rae, himself a publican, also accused the Irish government of inflicting "damage and mayhem" on rural Ireland with existent drink-driving laws.
+Healy-Rae, himself a pub owner, also accused the Irish government of inflicting "damage and mayhem" on rural Ireland with existent drink-driving laws.

 His comments in the Dáil were met with derision and disapproval by fellow politicians and road safety groups alike.